omni-us/jsonargparse/DOCUMENTATION.rst

 There are multiple ways of using jsonargparse.
 One is to construct low level parsers (see :ref:`parsers`) being almost a drop in replacement of argparse.
 However, argparse is too verbose and leads to unnecessary duplication.
-The simplest and recommended way of using jsonargparse is by using the :func:`.CLI` function, which has the benefit of minimizing boilerplate code.
-A simple example
+The simplest and recommended way of using jsonargparse is by using the :func:`.auto_cli` function, which has the benefit of minimizing boilerplate code.
+A simple example is:
-is:

 .. testcode::

-    from jsonargparse import CLI
+    from jsonargparse import auto_cli

     def command(name: str, prize: int = 100):